AlacrisIO/legicash-facts/demo.md

 We don't need to introduce UTXOs for our exit model, because we instead use a court registry, and map/reduce over parallel proofs as a way to compute proven-correct exit balances.

+### Fallback for when the Court Registry Fails

+If bad guys can win big by capturing the court registry, this will give them a big incentive to do so.
+Is there a good way to prevent the bad guys from winning more money than the authorized floating amount even if they capture the court registry?
+At the very least, can we ensure that those people who trusted an honest facilitator won't be defrauded if the facilitator remains honest in face of a captured court registry?

+Ideas:

+1. Some privileged party can raise an alarm, at which point we're back to Plasma-style games.
+   Especially in a one-contract-per-facilitator setting, that could be the facilitator themselves.
+   Of course, this only incentivizes the bad guys to capture that trusted party, first.
+2. Anyone can post a large amount of money as a bond and claim there is a problem with the court registry.
+   Optionally, the bond could be bought back by the facilitator, and an auction could occur between those claiming the court registry was captured and those claiming it wasn't.
+   At that point, we're back to Plasma-style games, and a vote by the depositors who recover their money concludes who does or doesn't get their bond back.
+   Now the bad guys have to capture a large share of the depositors' money before it is profitable to even try capturing the court registry.
+Of course, if the registry and the deposits are undercapitalized compared to the bad guys, they can "just" invest a lot funds to capture a smaller yet profitable amount of money.
+3. Somehow, the data structures are so well-indexed that any invalid data can be pinpointed to the judge after a logarithmic amount of interactive explorations.
+   Then, you still need to drop a large bond to accuse the court of impropriety, but you can prove your case in finite enough time, at which point there's an objective reason to drop into a fallback mode of Plasma-style exit games.
+4. If there remains at least one honest registrar, he can serve as the fallback guy for peer-to-peer exchange of confirmations, from which honest people can identify which withdrawals to investigate;
+   but the bad guys who captured the registry can create a very large amount of withheld transactions, and issue plenty of good ones to taunt the good guys into challenging them, before they start issuing bad ones, and the good guys may lose a lot of money challenging "actually good" withdrawals before they hit the bad ones.
+5. The bad guys can play a game whereas they withhold blocks, but don't do anything bad yet.
+   The good guys with a clue will can exit early, and the bad guys will let them, leaving the clueless victims without capital to defend them as the bad guys now do the actual attack.
+6. If the facilitator is honest but the court registry claims he's not by withholding signatures, is there a way to survive in a one-contract-per-facilitator and/or ERC-20 world?
+   Without allowing a dishonest facilitator to spuriously cause a bank run situation?